azalecki/azalecki.github.io/_pages/about.md

 I am a recent graduate from Middlebury College where I earned my Bachelor's of Arts in Geography with a minor in Spanish.

-I have always gravitated towards learning about people, societies and their systems

-I've always gravitates towards learning about people, societes and the environment long before I discovered the discipline of geography.
-As an undergraduate student I learned both the tools and language in order to delve deep into the relationship between people and their environment and how all of these elements are visible across space.
+Long before I discovered the discipline of geography, I've gravitated towards learning about people, their societies and relationships with the physical world.
+As an undergraduate student I learned both the tools and language in order to delve deep into the interactions between people and their environment as well as how all of these elements are visible across space.
 My research interests are heavily influenced by my upbringing on Chicago's Northwest side which means that I'm passionate about public spaces, immigrant place-making, and, of course, hot dog stands.
 Visualizing my research through maps in a way that is accessible, comprehendible and engaging is what I strive to do both as a researcher and cartographer.

 Currently, I am the Assistant in Science Instruction for the Department of Geography at Middlebury College where I support courses in GIS and Cartography.